 The first guide sign on westbound Interstate 10 for U.S. 90 Business (Interstate 910).
 Interstate 910 begins from I-10 west from a sweeping flyover ramp.
 Photo taken by Steve Hanudel (08/14/05).

-Exit 235B departs Interstate 10 west for Downtown and Mercedes-Benz Superdome as Exit 234C for U.S. 90 Business (Pontchartrain Expressway) west prepares to depart from the left-hand side.
+Exit 235B departs Interstate 10 west for Downtown and the Mercedes-Benz Superdome as Exit 234C for U.S. 90 Business (Pontchartrain Expressway) west prepares to depart from the left-hand side.
 I-10 turns northwest onto the Pontchartrain Expressway from near the Superdome to the 17th Street Canal.
 Photo taken 04/20/02.

 The three lane westbound viaduct partitions with a two-lane ramp for U.S. 90 Business / Interstate 910 and a two-lane mainline northwest to Mid-City and Metairie.
 Photo taken by Steve Hanudel (08/14/05).